Gastric Bypass Surgery in Tijuana Mexico

 Some benefits of gastric bypass surgery include an improvement in hypertension patients in over 70% of all patients.
 Individuals with high cholesterol also saw remission in about 70% of all patients as well.
 Improvements in obstructive sleep apnea and snoring resulted from gastric bypass surgery.
-For Type II Diabetes patients, their condition was reversed in up to 90% of all patients leading to a normal blood sugar without any need for medication.
+For Type II Diabetes patients, their condition was reversed in up to 90% of all patients leading to normal blood sugar without any need for medication.
 Nearly all patients saw relief from acid reflux disease.
 Joint pain, as well as the lower back pain, was relieved or improved in nearly all patients too.
 80-85% of the excess weight was lost with gastric bypass bariatric surgery.
 The overall quality of life for patients improves greatly after enduring gastric bypass surgery.

 Gastric Bypass Results

-The results of Roux-en-Y gastric bypass surgery are absolutely amazing.
+The results of Roux-en-Y gastric bypass surgery in Mexico are absolutely amazing.
 Over the years, the majority of patients have lost a minimum of 65% of their additional weight and have maintained their weight loss.
 Following an exercise routine will result in better and quicker results.
 This surgery has been proven to resolve high blood pressure, type 2 diabetes, high cholesterol, sleep apnea and back pain in the majority of the patients.
 And, all patients will experience a greater quality of life and more self-confidence in their appearance and interactions with others.

 With any weight loss surgery, it is important to remember that Roux-en-Y gastric bypass surgery is a surgical method to help patients to lose weight.
 It is not a magical treatment.
 In order to sustain long-term weight loss results, patients need to change their lifestyle and the way they think of food.
 A remedy for this is to eat healthy foods in moderation and following an exercise routine.
 Only those patients that are a minimum of 100 pounds overweight and have been unsuccessful with other diets can qualify for gastric bypass surgery.
 For additional details about this surgery, please contact us.